TanguyColleville/TanguyColleville/README.md

 - Getting experienced in time series forecasting and Deep learning
 - Be more comfortable with Docker Image and Server computation

-## How I stay up to date and cultivate myself around datascience ?
+## How I stay up to date and cultivate myself around data science ?
 - :books: Bedside book : Hand On Machine Learning, by Aurélien Géron
 - :rocket: Médium & Toward Datascience
 - :computer: Papers with code